BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/check-a-portal-is-relevant.md

 </div>

-### 3. What licences are the data shared under?
+## 3. Licencing

 Ideally users should be able to find the licencing details on the homepage ([see #1](/main-content/steps/check-a-portal-is-relevant#1-what-is-the-purpose-of-this-data-portal-what-are-the-topics-it-covers))

 If datasets have different licences,the information should be provided on each dataset's details page.

-### 4. Where do users start searching/exploring the data?
+## 4. Where to start?

+Where do users start searching/exploring the data?
 If the data portal does not not allow users to search for data directly from the homepage, they should easily find instructions where to start.

-### 5. Help users navigate to homepage
+## 5. Navigate home

+Help users easily navigate to homepage.
 If users arrive at other pages, and not the homepage, they should be able to easily access the Home or the About Us pages.

 ## When to use